-Are you considering whether and when to plan a family vacation during this unusual Summer of 2021?
+Are you considering a family vacation, a study abroad, mission trip, a cruise, or just a beach week at the Panhandle this Summer?
 Our best advice would center on the question “Have you been vaccinated against COVID-19?”
 But whenever you decide to resume some of your most enjoyable family activities, these tips for safe travel (from a past blog post) are more important than ever.
 Know your destination.
 Does it have specific COVID testing or quarantine requirements?
 If you are not driving, what does your mode of transportation require.
-In other words, plan ahead.
-And enjoy some of the freedoms that vaccination brings.
+In other words, plan ahead and enjoy!

 Planning a safe and healthy trip